 Victorians can stay overnight (or multiple nights) in a private home or paid accommodation including hotels, motels, private holiday rentals, caravan parks and camping grounds.
 Back-country camping is also permitted.
 There is no limit on how far you can travel, and no time limit on how long you stay away.

 What are the rules on social distancing?

-To reduce the risk of contracting or spreading the infection, maintain at least 1.5 metres between you and other people when out and about.
-If in an enclosed space, such as an office, ensure you have a four square metre perimeter around you.
+To reduce the risk of contracting or spreading the infection, you must maintain at least 1.5 metres between you and other people when out and about or with anyone from outside your household.
+Do not hug or shake hands with anyone outside your household.
+If in an enclosed space, such as an office, ensure you have a four-square-metre perimeter around you.
 Do not shake hands, hug or touch other people beyond your immediate household.
-People should not congregate for non-essential gatherings such as parties, barbecues or casual sports or games, even in private homes and parks.
+Practise good hand hygiene and ensure you cough or sneeze into your elbow.

-Can I catch up with family/friends in a private home?
+Can I catch up with family or friends in a private home?

 Can I catch public transport?